sishbi/KotlinKata/README.md

-# Gilded Rose starting position in Kotlin
+# Gilded Rose in Kotlin - Modified to add Feature Request

 ## Run the Text Fixture from Command-Line